nathan-barry/nathan.rs/content/_index.md

 &emsp;&emsp;When trouble came.”
 --- A.E.
 Housman

-Throughout the years, I've tried to collect and curate [pieces of text I enjoy](/posts/favorite-quotes).

-## Personal Records
+Outside of school and work, I enjoy [reading](/posts/favorite-books), pickleball, badminton, climbing, pool, ping-pong, hiking, social dance, playing the guitar, and [photography](https://photos.nathan.rs/)!

-Here is a list of some personal feats I've done (featuring the impressive and the useless).
+In addition, here is a list of some personal feats I've done (featuring the impressive and the useless).

 Event | Record
 --- | ---